NREL/PVade/docs/installing_pvade.rst

 .. code::

-   mpirun -np $num_cores python -u $PVade/example/poissoneq.py 64  cg none 1
+   mpirun -np $num_cores python -u $PVade/tutorials/poissoneq.py 64  cg none 1

-The example solve a Poisson's equation in 3 dimensions using 64 elements and 1 order Lagrange shape functions with cg as the ksp solver and no preconditioners.
+The example solves a Poisson's equation in 3 dimensions using 64 elements and 1st order Lagrange shape functions with cg as the ksp solver and no preconditioners.

 .. note::